Winnipeg Lucania FC

-o0Winnipeg Lucania Football Club is an amateur soccer club based in Winnipeg, Manitoba.
-It was founded in 1971.
+Winnipeg Lucania Football Club is an amateur soccer club based in Winnipeg, Manitoba.
+It was founded in 1971 by Italo-Canadians, who named the club after Muro Lucano in Southern Italy.
 They won gold at the Canadian National Challenge Cup on two occasions, in 1987 and 2000.
 The club was ranked the number one senior men's amateur team in Canada on June 22, 2011.
+The team joined the third-tier Prairies Premier League in 2026, fielding a women's side only.